exasol/tutorials/tls/doc/tls_introduction.md

 In this article, we discussed what TLS is and what you use it for.
 We learned about the difference between symmetric and asymmetric encryption and why the latter is only used during the phase in which the connection gets established.
 We covered certificates, keystores, and truststores in the context of authentication.

-In the next part we’ll build on this information and see where — and how — [TLS comes into play when using Exasol’s analytics database](tls_with_exasol.md).
+In the next part, we’ll build on this information and see where — and how — [TLS comes into play when using Exasol’s analytics database](tls_with_exasol.md).